franpanteli/APIs-Timestamp-Microservice/ReadMe.md

 ## Microservice Installation & Usage

-This microservice can be accessed locally.
+This microservice can be installed and ran locally.
 First clone this repository with `git clone https://github.com/franpanteli/APIs-Timestamp-Microservice-Project.git`, navigate to the project directory with `cd`, and install dependencies using `npm install`.
 Run the server with `npm start` and open the application in a web browser at `http://localhost:3000`.

 ## API Endpoints